 (In our co-ed matches, favourites were generally determined by your crush of the week.)

-All of that changed when my parents registered me for the local youth teams around age 10.
+All of that changed when my parents registered me for local youth sports around age 10.
 Soccer in the winter, baseball in the spring.
-I learned to wear a uniform and I still remember the thrill when we received new baseball hats one season with the name of our corporate sponsor embroidered on the front: Village Food Markets.
+I learned to wear a uniform and I remember the thrill when we received new baseball caps one season with the name of our corporate sponsor: Village Food Markets.

 I was reasonably coordinated, and I developed a lot of skills despite having little or no qualified coaching.
 I had three or four good years and I even won an MVP trophy as a shortstop.
 Then puberty hit.

 My arms and legs suddenly tripled in length.
 There was somber debate at my family dining table as to whether or not my limbs were still attached to my body.
 Whatever “athletic ability” I had developed during the preceding decade was suddenly null and void.
 At school, the girls began taking greater interest in the boys who had started shaving, and I turned to Camus and Picasso for solace.

 Fast forward through 10 years of high school and post-secondary education where I immersed myself in books with titles that included words like “hegemony” and “dialectic”.
 I learned about cappuccino and I swapped my Village Food Markets jersey for a black turtleneck.
 I even composed and performed beat poetry.
 It was that bad.